fuwaflow/website/content/blog/simracing.md

 ## Mods
 I haven't tested out Content Manager for Assetto Corsa yet, but I have seem. guides on how to get it working and they seem pretty simple.

+# To answer the question in the title

+Yes.
 Overall, it wasn't bad, but I didn't expect anything different from the Linux gaming ecosystem in 2025, we've moved on from a lot of issues and I'm glad this is one of the issues we have moved away from.